Mark Marquez

 This project deepened my expertise in several areas:

 It also reinforced the importance of modularity.
-By structuring the codebase into separate modules for extraction, transformation, and loading, I made it easier to maintain and extend—a principle I carry into all my projects.
+By structuring the codebase into separate modules for extraction, transformation, loading, querying, and LLM analysis, I made it easier to maintain and extend—a principle I carry into all my projects.

 Usage and Configuration